streamlit/streamlit/docs/caching.md

 3. The body of the function
 4. The body of any function used inside the cached function

 If this is the first time Streamlit has seen these items with these exact values and in this exact combination and order, it runs the function and stores the result in a local cache.
+Then, next time the cached function is called, if none of these changed, Streamlit will just skip executing the function altogether and, instead, return the output previously stored in the cache.

+The way Streamlit keeps track of changes in these components is through hashing.
 Think of the cache as a simple in-memory key-value store, where the key is a hash of all of the above and the value is the actual output object passed by reference.

-Then, next time the cached function is called, if the key hasn’t changed, Streamlit will just skip executing the function altogether and, instead, return the output previously stored in the cache.

-The way Streamlit keeps track of changes in these components is through hashing.

 Finally, [`@st.cache`](api.html#streamlit.cache) supports arguments to configure the cache's behavior.
 You can find more information on those in our [API reference](api.md).